jelmer/xandikos/README.md

 Supported clients
 #################

-Xandikos seems to work with at least with the following clients:
+Xandikos has been tested with the following clients:

  - vdirsyncer
  - caldavzap/carddavmate